 Where to Ski in Norway at Easter

 If you're looking for somewhere to take the kids for a fun and relaxed ski holiday, Norway is a fantastic bet.
 As spring approaches and resorts elsewhere in Europe are closing the lifts and prepping the bike trails, the Norwegian ski season rolls on.
-Its northerly latitude means that you can keep skiing there right through to early May!
+Its northerly latitude means that you can keep skiing right through to early May!

 Despite its moniker of 'the home of skiing', Norway is still largely under the radar for UK skiers, so you can look forward to quiet slopes and short (if any!) lift queues.
 The resorts feature mostly wide, open, easygoing terrain, making it a fab place to teach children their first turns.
 There's no steep learning curve here, the excellent ski schools allow kids to progress safely - whether that's into the easy-access off-piste, off their first jump in the park, or even down their first black run!